andres-cruz/sort/README.md

 ```

 ### Features:
-The algorithm is capable of sorting
+The algorithm is capable of sorting:
 - Arrays of numbers
 - Strings
 - Linked Lists